-- All students in grades 9-12 are eligible to join the Lake George Future Business Leaders of America Club (FBLA) - High school students who have completed at least two credits in business courses (at least three if a senior) can apply for Business Honor Society (see the Business teachers for more information). - Business students are able to earn 7 college credits through SUNY Adirondack by successfully completing Computer Applications II, CIS 125 (3 credits) and Financial Accounting, BUS 146 (4 credits). - Business students are able to apply their business management skills and earn hours towards CDOS credential as they work at our LG School Store and/or participate in business class projects. - 5 credits in business can be used in place of the world language requirement for an Advanced Regents Diploma. - Accounting I or College Financial Accounting can be taken as a third unit of math for graduation requirement.
+- All students in grades 9-12 are eligible to join the Lake George Future Business Leaders of America Club (FBLA) - · High school students who have completed at least two credits in business courses (at least three if a senior) can apply for Business Honor Society (see the Business teachers for more information). - · Business students are able to earn 7 college credits through SUNY Adirondack by successfully completing Computer Applications II, CIS 125 (3 credits) and Financial Accounting, BUS 146 (4 credits). - Business students are able to apply their business management skills and earn hours towards CDOS credentials as they work at our LG School Store and/or participate in business class projects. - 5 credits in business can be used in place of the world language requirement for an Advanced Regents Diploma. - · Accounting I or College Financial Accounting can be taken as a third unit of math for graduation requirements.

-COURSES OFFERED Full Year Courses (One Credit) Half-Year Courses (Half-Credit) Accounting I Business Law (2024-25 will be the last year offered) Career Exploration Internship Program (CEIP) College Financial Accounting (BUS 146) (4 college credits) Entrepreneurship (offered each year starting in 2025-2026) Career & Financial Management (CFM) Career Exploration Internship Program (CEIP) Communications Computer Applications I Computer Applications II (CIS 125) (3 college credits) (2024-25 is last year CIS 125 will be offered) Foundations of Business Personal Finance Wealth Building & Investing Business Leadership (Independent Study with teacher approval)
+COURSES OFFERED Full Year Courses (One Credit) Half-Year Courses (Half-Credit) Accounting I Career Exploration Internship Program (CEIP) Entrepreneurship Career & Financial Management (CFM) Career Exploration Internship Program (CEIP) Communications Computer Applications I Foundations of Business Personal Finance Wealth Building & Investing Business Leadership (Independent Study with teacher approval)

-Please see the Business teachers (Mrs. Breslin or Mrs. Hoffman) if you have any questions!
+Please see the Business Teachers if you have any questions!